st4rdog/st4rdog.github.io/_references/programming/property.md

 ---
 <a href="https://msdn.microsoft.com/en-us/library/x9fsa0sw.aspx" class="external">**Properties**</a> are used to read/modify (get/set) a variable without accessing it directly.

-They are essentially two methods merged into one concept.
+They are essentially two Methods merged into one concept.
 Because of this you are able to execute code before or after a variable is read/modified.

 Properties avoid the need for dedicated getter/setter methods such as `int GetMyInt()` and `void SetMyInt(int targetValue)`, as required by other languages.